trhussain/gridlab_hardware_project_series/README.md

-# gridlab_hardware_project_series
+# GrID Lab Hardware Project Series

-This is the hardware project series developed by UCSD's GrID Lab
+Hello!
+This project series is split into two DIFFERENT projects, please make sure you download the currect one!